Coder-RD/SQL-Challenge/README.md

 2. 🧠 Analyze the required output.
 3. ✍️ Write the SQL query.
 4. 🧪 Test the query on HackerRank.
-5. 🔍 Understand the result.
+5. 🔍 Understand the solution.
-6. 📂 Save the solution in this repository.
+6. 📂 Save the SQL solution in this repository.
 7. 📸 Add the successful submission screenshot.
 8. 📝 Review the SQL concepts used.
 9. 🚀 Continue to the next challenge.

 ---

-# 📊 Progress Tracker
+## 📊 Progress Tracker

     Day 1    ████████████████████ 100% ✅
     Day 5    ████████████████████ 100% ✅